it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ### P2.5 Identify required security services

 The security services required for a given product will depend on the results of the threat modeling exercise.
-Security services are select from the 10 security services identified for RABET-V.
+Security services are selected from the 10 security services identified for RABET-V.

 ### P2.6 Identify software components

-The architecture review will identify significant architectural components, their boundaries, how they interface, and their dependencies with one another and 3rd party components.
+While the threat analysis helps identify the system level components, the software level components must be identified separately.
+This step will identify significant software architectural components, their boundaries, how they interface, and their dependencies with one another and 3rd party components.

 Component identification will perform: